risan/intro-to-machine-learning/02_naive_bayes/42_author_id_accuracy/README.md

-# Predict the Email Author with Naive Bayes
+# Email Author Prediction with Naive Bayes

 The result of predicting email author using Gaussian Naive Bayes.